jordanurbs/venice-ai-video-lab/README.md

 - Right-click video → "Save As..."
 - Copy exact text from Venice interface (e.g., `Wan 2.5 Preview  136.68s`)
 - Paste as filename (don't worry about `.mp4` extension - it's auto-added)
-- Save to appropriate scene folder in `videos/`
+- Save to appropriate scene folder in `videos/` (create folder or drag and drop files)

 **Example filenames copied from Venice:**
 ```